jaredhanson/passport-openidconnect/README.md

 * [todos-express-openidconnect](https://github.com/passport/todos-express-openidconnect)

-  Illustrates how to use the OpenID Connect strategy within an [Express](https://expressjs.com/) application.
+  Illustrates how to use the OpenID Connect strategy within an Express application.

 * [todos-express-auth0](https://github.com/passport/todos-express-auth0)

-  Illustrates how to use the OpenID Connect strategy for [Auth0](https://auth0.com/) integration within an [Express](https://expressjs.com/) application.
+  Illustrates how to use the OpenID Connect strategy to integrate with [Auth0](https://auth0.com/) in an Express application.

 ## License

 [The MIT License](https://opensource.org/licenses/MIT)

 Copyright (c) 2011-2022 Jared Hanson <[https://www.jaredhanson.me/](https://www.jaredhanson.me/)>